ashleybaxter/iamashley/_posts/2019-06-18-thoughts-on-choosing-a-market.md

 Do I think churn would be lower if I was targeting, say, agencies?
 I think so.
 Agencies have projects with longer lifespans and employees, so they're not flitting between self-employment and full-time employment.

-When choosing your market, ask yourself _is churn high?_ Flexible markets like freelancing and the gig economy pose the risk of people falling in and out of using your product.
+When choosing your market ask yourself, _is churn high?_ Flexible markets like freelancing and the gig economy pose the risk of people falling in and out of using your product.

 <h4>Are they price conscious?</h4>